 1. You don’t have real-time visibility into your operations.

 Looking in the rear view mirror is a dangerous way to drive – and a risky way to run your manufacturing business.
 If you are still using after-the-fact reports to see “how things are going” you are missing opportunities to adapt to current conditions.
-Not only can powerful business intelligence tools provide insight in real-time, but low-cost IoT devices can automatically recognize variables and take actions like replenishing inventory and scheduling maintenance – without human intervention.
+Not only can powerful business analytics tools provide insight in real-time, but low-cost Internet of Things (IoT) devices can automatically recognize variables and take actions like replenishing inventory and scheduling maintenance – without human intervention.
 The more visibility you have, the more flexibility you create.
 Having visibility into your supply chain can help you reduce inventory costs and reduce the risk of having materials shortages.

 2. You’re still using an infinite capacity planning model.